ioBroker/ioBroker.docs/docs/zh-cn/adapterref/iobroker.hm-rpc/README.md

 * (bluefox) Added roles for presence sensor

 ### 1.14.13 (2020-07-07)
-* (foxriver76) fix edge case on EPAPER command (IOBROKER-HM-RPC-5Z)
+* (foxriver76) fix edge case on E-PAPER command (IOBROKER-HM-RPC-5Z)
 * (foxriver76) Catch error on `createDevices` if CCU does not deliver valid ADDRESS (IOBROKER-HM-RPC-5X)

 ### 1.14.12 (2020-07-03)
 * (foxriver76) Continue execution if error on retrieving a paramset from CCU

 ### 1.14.11 (2020-06-21)
-* (bluefox) Change name of Instance according to the role (RF, Wired, HMIP)
+* (bluefox) Change name of Instance according to the role (RF, Wired, HM-IP)

 ### 1.14.10 (2020-06-14)
-* (foxriver76) removed meta data caching completely because meta data can be dynamic due to FW update or CuxD
+* (foxriver76) removed metadata caching completely because metadata can be dynamic due to FW update or CuxD

 ### 1.14.6 (2020-06-05)
-* (foxriver76) added some hmip roles for channel 0
+* (foxriver76) added some HM-IP roles for channel 0

 ### 1.14.5 (2020-05-29)
 * (foxriver76) fixed edge case problem IOBROKER-HM-RPC-5E

 ### 1.14.4 (2020-05-28)
-* (jens-maus) updated all device images to latest ones include hmip-wired ones
+* (jens-maus) updated all device images to latest ones include HM-IP-wired ones

 ### 1.14.3 (2020-05-18)
 * (foxriver76) catch edge case error if row.value has no native